“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 “And where did he go after that?”

 He threw a hand out to one side.
 “Away.
 He walked away from the ruckus.
-I figured he was through and just went on home.”
+I figured he was through and just went on back to my hotel.”

 “But you don’t know that he went home, do you?”